breathe-doc/breathe/README.rst

   - Strictly depend on Sphinx's minor version. #498
   - Simplifications and fixes, use more of modern Sphinx natively. #503
   - Add section option to the doxygenfile directive. #501
+  - Fix link generation when enum is inside a group (enum FQDN). #508

 - 2020-04-07 - Breathe v4.15.0